grimme-lab/xtb_docs/source/mtd.rst

 Constrained MD/MTD simulations
 ==============================

-As you may have noticed in the example given above by checking the file xtb.trj, the water dimer dissociates within the MTD simulation, due to the applied bias potential.
+As you may have noticed in the example given above by checking the file ``xtb.trj``, the water dimer dissociates within the MTD simulation, due to the applied bias potential.
 If you run dynamics for systems that are non-covalently bound, you may encounter this problem from time to time.
 To avoid dissociation you can try to confine the simulation in a sphere by a repulsive potential.
 For further details check how to confine a cavity in :ref:`detailed-input`.